 The battery voltage PPVBAT_G3H_CONN is about 10-12.6V depending on the battery is fully charged or not.
 PPVBAT_G3H_CONN passes the internal diode of Q7155, charging current sensing resistor R7150, fuse F7140 and becomes PPBUS_G3H power rail.

 Now we have the PPBUS_G3H power rail.
 Bear in mind that this voltage is passed from the diode inside the MOSFET Q7155.
 Q7155 is not open yet.
 So at this moment, this temperate PPBUS_G3H is a “weak” power rail and only can provide very small amount current.
 This is a great safety feature of Apple logic board design.
-It prevent the battery from expose due to overheating if there is a short on the logic board.
+It prevents the battery from exposing due to overheating if there is a short on the logic board.
 This temperate power rail is powerful enough to power a PMIC to create an always-on power rail PP3V42_G3H.

 The PP3V42_G3H power rail will power up System Management Controller (SMC) and charging PMIC U7100.
 SMC will read the code stored in the chip inside the battery via a pair of SMBus: SMBUS_BATT_SCL and SMBUS_BATT_SDA.
 This code contains information such as battery voltage, charging status, battery capacity, charging circle counts, temperature and so on.